Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy XCover 7

 Most phones with removable batteries fall at the lower end of the specs and price spectrum, and finding good options in this category is getting harder and harder.
-That’s why the Samsung Galaxy XCover 7 is such a pleasant surprise.
+That’s why the Samsung Galaxy XCover 7 was such a pleasant surprise.

 It’s no flagship by any stretch of the imagination, but it’s pretty capable.
-It has a Full HD+ display, a mid-range MediaTek octa-core processor, decent cameras, and a removable 4,050mAh battery, making it a very compelling phone.
+It has a Full HD+ display, a mid-range MediaTek octa-core processor, decent cameras, and a removable 4,050mAh battery, making it a more compelling phone.

 Galaxy XCover 7 specs: